 This graphic novel collection is a romp.
 Giant Monster focuses on plot and art to tell the story.
 This is little character development although there is attention to setting.

-Script writer Steve Niles has already proven himself adept at creating a horror story with Thirty Day of Night, Remains and Freaks of the Heartland.
+Script writer Steve Niles has already proven himself adept at creating a horror story with City of Dust, Criminal Macabre: The Cal Mcdonald Casebook and Freaks of the Heartland to name a few.

 Mr. Niles tells a good one here, adhering to standard giant monster movie conventions: The monster (Maggert) arrives and threatens, a new monster is created or arrives which is a greater threat (Super-Attack-Bot) and the original monster redeems itself by destroying the new monster and saving the people.

 This is the basic plot of many Godzilla and Gamera movies after the first one.

 The characterization is thin in this story.
 The characters are stock — the blustering general, the plucky kids, the cheating and conflicted wife — but despite this limitation they were used well.

 “Perhaps you could explain what you’ve discovered to the less cranial endowed.”

 Perhaps the most interesting characters were the men in black.
 They weren’t the usually storybook CIA or NSA — they had humor, grim as it was.
 I loved the scene where they made bets on the outcome.

 The art work was actually good but it was weak in service to this story.
 Nate Jones had several opportunities to go all-out gross and horrific and didn’t rise to the occasion.
 Maggert was the monster resembled Marvel Comic‘s The Thing too much.
 From the script, this was what the monster should have looked like:

 …a mish-mash of fatty pustules and borrowed flesh along with all manner of bone and odd fleshy debris.